pgillet/spark-article/12-k8s-python-client.md

     main()
 ```

 `utils.create_from_dict` is the magic method here.
-It takes a `dict` holding valid kubernetes objects.
+It only takes a `dict` holding valid kubernetes objects.
 It is a
 blessing to have found it, because it is well hidden in the client and not documented at all.